kieran-mackle/hypervehicle/docs/source/documentation/overview.md

 (overview)=
 # Overview of HyperVehicle

-The *hypervehicle* package employs a component build up approach.
+The <tt>HyperVehicle</tt> package employs a component build up approach.
 Using the core component types, a wide range of geometries can be constructed.
-While there is an upfront cost associated with constructing a good parametric model, the generalised nature of *hypervehicle* allows you to programmatically define relationships between geometric components.
+While there is an upfront cost associated with constructing a good parametric model, the generalised nature of
+<tt>HyperVehicle</tt> allows you to programmatically define relationships
+between geometric components.

-## The *HyperVehicle* Workflow
+## The HyperVehicle Workflow
-Before diving into the component definitions, this section provides an overview of the *hypervehicle* workflow, and how geometries are created from arbitrary definitions.
+Before diving into the component definitions, this section provides an overview of the <tt>HyperVehicle</tt> workflow, and how geometries are created from arbitrary definitions.

 A vehicle is constructed by stacking a collection of *components*